admiralhr99/ntFetcher/README.md

 1. Ensure you have Go installed on your system.
 If not, download and install it from [golang.org](https://golang.org/).

-2. Clone this repository:
+2. Clone this repository

-3. cd ntFetcher
+3. `cd ntFetcher`

-4. go run main.go -download
+4. `go run main.go -download`

 ### Examples